piku/piku.github.io/docs/configuration/procfile.md

 `uwsgi` will automatically spawn multiple workers for you, and you can control the number of workers via the `UWSGI_PROCESSES` environment variable.

 Also, in this mode `uwsgi` will talk to `nginx` via a Unix socket, so you don't need to worry about the HTTP server at all.

+### `php`

+`php` workers will execute PHP code in files with the `.php` extension and serve other files.
+For security reasons, files with the '.inc' extension are not executed.

+You will need to install the [uwsgi-plugin-php](https://packages.debian.org/stable/web/uwsgi-plugin-php) package for Debian-based systems, such as Ubuntu, or the equivalent for your distro.

+!!! note
+If you place a `php.ini` file in the root of your app, the PHP interpreter for this app will ignore the default system `php.ini`.
+If your distro is configured to include additional files from an auxiliary directory, those files will continue to be processed.

 ### `web`